 Continue Reading

 Setting up Completion Tracking The completion tracking feature allows you and your students to track course progress.
 Please follow these steps to utilize Completion Tracking in your course.
 Enable completion tracking in your course.
-Set up Activity Completion for activities and resources in your course: Individual Activities and Resources Students Manually Marked as Complete can [...]
+Set up Activity Completion for activities and resources in your course: Individual Activities and Resources Allow students to manually mark the [...]

 Continue Reading